merely-useful/py-rse/manning/manning-proposal-2020-07.md

 4. Add error handling and logging to the scripts so that they can be put into production.
 5. Use style-checking tools to ensure the Python code is well written, and then release it as an installable package.
 6. Adopt a license, a code of conduct, and efficient decision-making processes to ensure the project runs smoothly.
-7. Publish results with DOIs, ORCIDs, and other metadata in a fully-reproducible way.
+7. Document, package, and release software for use by the wider research community.

 ## 4. The minimally-qualified reader (MQR).